Become an Investor

 Create An Account

-Within minutes, you can setup your EquityVest account giving you your own Investor Dashboard to monitor your investments and returns, receive regular updates from offers, and manage your investor documents.
+Within minutes, you can setup your EquityVest account with your own Investor Dashboard to monitor your investments and returns, receive regular updates from offers, and manage your investor documents.

 Explore our marketplace of investment opportunities and access a detailed investment page for any specific offering.
 You can also ask questions directly to the company raising capital.